-To determine the program Version that a multifamily building is required to be certified under, look up the plan approval date and permit issue date of the building in Exhibit 3.
+To determine the program Version that a multifamily building is required to be certified under, look up the permit date and plan approval date of the building, and the edition of the Building Energy Efficiency Standards (BEES) required by the AHJ, in Exhibit 2.
 Program requirements for other locations can be found at www.energystar.gov/mfncrequirements.